ittradelab/pyoauthbridge/README.md

 # pyoauthbridge

-pyoauthbridge is a official python library to communicate with Tradelab Api.
+pyoauthbridge is a official python library to communicate with Tradelab API.

 ### Prerequisites